sirwettering/sirwettering/README.md

 You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application. [my website](https://sirwettering.github.io/sirwettering/)
 * The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project. [my repo] (https://github.com/sirwettering/sirwettering)
+Give the repository a unique name and include a README describing the project. [my repository](https://github.com/sirwettering/sirwettering)